owencraig/owencraig.github.io/_posts/2015-09-18-controlleras-and-scope-modifications-in-angular.md

 ## Oooh!
 Magic!

 I'm not overly a fan of things just magically working, so maybe we can't go home straight away.
-The reason behind the a) buttons being disabled correctly in the first place, b) us not being able to aeccss the form in our controller originally and c) why prefixing the name made everything magically work is based on how controllerAs interacts with the scope we get passed into our views.
+The reason behind the a) buttons being disabled correctly in the first place, b) us not being able to access the form in our controller originally and c) why prefixing the name made everything magically work is based on how controllerAs interacts with the scope we get passed into our views.

 ### Before controllerAs, injecting $scope